-While human studies are limited, a review of scientific literature regarding the role which Vitamin D plays in hair loss was performed by Amor, Rashid, and Mirmirani in 2010.
+While human studies are limited, a review of scientific literature regarding the role which Vitamin D plays in hair was performed by Amor, Rashid, and Mirmirani in 2010.

 Scientists found that, while the role of Vitamin D in hair loss and regrowth was still unclear, the Vitamin D receptor did play a vital role in hair cycling, including the initiation of the anagen phase of hair growth.

 As a result of this review, the three researchers suggested that treatments which regulate the Vitamin D receptor may be successful forms of hair loss treatment and should be further studied.

 This is a very common cause of hair problems, but one which may be preventable with Vitamin D supplementation.

 Telogen effluvium can be caused by a triggering event, or it can be chronic.
 Either way, the condition can cause brittle, thinning hair and may also lead to the dislodging of hair from the follicle.